miar/ffps/README.md

 5. Results with execution times and memory used by each model will appear in the 'tmp' directory

-6. If you want to see how our model is implemented check the 'ffp' and 'ffps' directories.
+6. If you want to see how our model is implemented check the 'ffpo' and 'ffps' directories.

 Enjoy it.